scan-team/scan-platform-test/README.md

 # SCAN Platform test

 This is a monorepo for SCAN Platform.
-It's consists of three main components:
+It consists of three main components:

 * scan-mariadb
   * Database
 * scan-api-internal
-  * backend-api for scan-app
+  * Backend-api for scan-app
 * scan-app
   * Web interface for SCAN Platform